-“One of the greatest joys of writing The Cooking Gene was introducing folks to kitchen pepper, an 18th century American descendant of the quatres epices, a Medieval spice mixture that harnessed the flavors of Africa, the Middle East and south and east Asia.
+“One of the greatest joys of writing The Cooking Gene was introducing folks to kitchen pepper, an 18th century American descendant of the quatres epices, a Medieval spice mixture that harnessed the flavors of Africa, the Middle East, and south and east Asia.
 Some of those same spices were also prominent in West Africa, while others were comparable to local spices gathered and used in everyday cooking.
-To colonial Americans kitchen pepper was a versatile way to add flavor to dishes from the everyday to the celebratory.
+To colonial Americans kitchen pepper was a versatile way to add flavor to dishes from every day to the celebratory.
 For Black cooks on the eastern seaboard into the interior and along the southern coast, kitchen pepper reigned for two centuries as a mixture of sweet and pungent spices that give depth and savor to simple comfort food.
-Imagine a pinch or two in mashed potatoes or in gravy in place of black pepper in a recipe or in a pot of stock.
-Kitchen pepper helps elevate and vary home cooked, especially Southern, meals.
+Imagine a pinch or two in mashed potatoes or gravy in place of black pepper in a recipe or a pot of stock.
+Kitchen pepper helps elevate and vary home-cooked, especially Southern, meals.

 James Hemings, brother to Sally Hemings and half brother to Jefferson’s wife, was trained to cook at the age of 19 in France.
 He became literate, multilingual and mastered the haute cuisine of the French court.
 Upon returning to America, James labored for seven years to train his brother to earn his emancipation from Jefferson, and spent years traveling in Europe and cooking up and down the eastern seaboard.
 James Hemings can easily be described as America’s first master chef, with many of his culinary creations merging his training with the ingredients not only of early America but those rooted in his African-Virginian heritage.”